tsinghua-fib-lab/GenNet_Bench/README.md

 To use GenNet, follow these steps:

-1. **Download Files**: Make sure to place the complete 'pycomm' folder https://github.com/tsinghua-fib-lab/GenNet_scientific_data/releases/download/v1.0.1/comm, 'data' folder, the configuration file https://github.com/tsinghua-fib-lab/GenNet_scientific_data/releases/download/v1.0.1/update_config.yml, and the optimization code (user's own code) in the main directory.
+1. **Download Files**: Make sure to place the complete 'pycomm' folder, 'data' folder, the configuration file, and the optimization code in the main directory.
 (The 'pycomm' folder should be located within a subdirectory of the optimization code.)

 2. **Start the Simulator**: Open a terminal and navigate to the directory where GenNet is located.
-Start the emulator with the following command: ./GenNet -config /path/config.yml -job test -rl.
+Start the emulator with the following example command: ./comm -config /path/config.yml -job test -rl.

 3. **Start Interaction**: Open a new terminal and activate the Conda environment to initiate the RL interaction.